-Icelandic-Slovenian violinist, Rannveig Marta Sarc, has performed throughout Asia, North-America and Europe and is currently based in New York City where she enjoys a versatile career as a soloist, chamber musician and teacher.
+Icelandic-Slovenian violinist, Rannveig Marta Sarc, has performed throughout Asia, North-America and Europe and is currently based in Cincinnati, OH, where she enjoys a versatile career as a soloist, chamber musician, orchestral player and teacher.

-Rannveig has appeared as soloist with the Iceland Symphony, Slovene Philharmonic, Iceland Youth Symphony, Orchestra Matutina, “Mihail Jora” Philharmonic and Reykjavik College of Music orchestras, among others.
+Rannveig has appeared as soloist with the Iceland Symphony, Slovene Philharmonic, Reykjavík Chamber Orchestra, Iceland Youth Symphony, Orchestra Matutina, “Mihail Jora” Philharmonic and Reykjavik College of Music orchestras, among others.

-As a chamber musician, Rannveig has performed with Jupiter Symphony Chamber Players, NEXUS Chamber Music Chicago and attended festivals such as Ravinia Steans Music Institute, Open Chamber Music in Prussia Cove, Thy Chamber Music Festival, Taos School of Music, Aspen Music Festival and School, Sarasota Music Festival and Kneisel Hall Chamber Music School and Festival.
+As a chamber musician, she has performed with Jupiter Symphony Chamber Players, NEXUS Chamber Music Chicago and attended festivals such as Ravinia’s Steans Music Institute, Festival Mozaic, Tallgrass Chamber Music Festival, Open Chamber Music in Prussia Cove, Taos School of Music, Kneisel Hall Chamber Music School and Festival, Thy Chamber Music Festival, Aspen Music Festival and School and Sarasota Music Festival.
 She has collaborated with artists such as Natasha Brofsky, Catherine Cho, Timothy Eddy, Frans Helmerson, Thomas Riebl, Laurie Smukler and performed in venues such as Carnegie Hall and Alice Tully Hall.

 Rannveig is a recipient of numerous awards, including the 2022 Luminarts Classical Strings Fellowship, first prize at the 2021 Musicians Club of Women Scholarship Award, the Rotary Scholarship, American Scandinavian Society Cultural Grant and was selected as “Newcomer of the year” at the 2022 Icelandic Music Awards.

-An avid performer of contemporary music, Rannveig is a member of Duo Freyja and released an album under the same name with six duos for violin and viola by six Icelandic women, which were commissioned and premiered by the duo.
+Rannveig is an avid performer of contemporary music.
+As a member of Duo Freyja, she has released two albums of Icelandic duos for violin and viola, commissioned and premiered by the duo.
+The first album contains six works by six Icelandic women and the second contains four works by Icelandic composers.
 Rannveig also commissioned a piece for solo violin “Latency Denouement” by Iván Enrique Rodríguez, which she premiered in Harpa Concert Hall in 2022.

-Rannveig regularly performs as a substitute violinist in orchestras such as the Chicago, Milwaukee and Iceland Symphony orchestras as well as the Buffalo Philharmonic and Saint Paul Chamber Orchestra.
-She has been concertmaster of the Juilliard Orchestra, Civic Orchestra of Chicago and Moritzburg Festival Orchestra among others and served as a substitute 3rd concertmaster of the Iceland Symphony Orchestra from September-December of 2023.
+Rannveig held a one-year contract with The Saint Paul Chamber Orchestra in 2024-2025 and has performed regularly as a substitute with the Chicago, Milwaukee and Iceland Symphony orchestras and the Buffalo Philharmonic among others.
+She has been concertmaster of the Juilliard Orchestra, Peoria Symphony, Civic Orchestra of Chicago and Moritzburg Festival Orchestra among others and served as substitute 3rd concertmaster of the Iceland Symphony Orchestra from September-December of 2023.

 Rannveig holds Bachelor and Master of Music degrees from The Juilliard School, where she was a proud recipient of a Kovner Fellowship.
 Her teachers include Catherine Cho, Laurie Smukler, Donald Weilerstein and Robert Mealy on baroque violin.